maimunarashid/javascript-basic/readme.md

 3. Instead, it outputs '2040' a string concatenation.
 4. To perform actual addition, convert the string to a number using parseInt().
 5. See practical implementation in the 'parseInt.js' file.
-6. if the string does not consist of numeric characters, parseInt() will return NaN
+6. if the string does not consist of numeric characters, parseInt() will return NaN.
 7. Adding a number and a non-numeric string result: string concatenation.
-Example: 20 + 'amla' = '20amla'
+Example: 20 + 'amla' = '20amla' .
+8. Concate is happend only for addition operation (between integer and string or float or string).
+9. For subtraction, multiplication, division, modulus(%) operation string (consist of numbers) also count as number.